Ritesh-pro/CodeAlpha_Task/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available License.

 ---